kaylynlky/assignmentC-Generative-Music-Video-Proposal/README.md

 <b>Short abstract/description</b>:

 <i>"Boundaries"</i> shall be a refinement of my previous sketch in assignmentB with an object sketch that I had done for practice.
 My soundtrack used is titled <i>"Breathe"</i>.
+The sketch will be organic in nature.

 The purpose of the video should serve as a reminder how vast our life boundaries are; life is always full of ups and down.
 The piece should give strength and encouragement to everyone to continue to breathe for the one they love, as it is the most genuine reason to strive for in life.